rsyslog/rsyslog/source/configuration/action/index.rst

 -  **$ActionQueueTimeoutActionCompletion** <number> [number is timeout in ms (1000ms is 1sec!), default 1000, 0 means immediate!]
--  **$ActionQueueTimeoutEnqueue** <number> [number is timeout in ms (1000ms is 1sec!), default 2000, 0 means indefinite]
+-  **$ActionQueueTimeoutEnqueue** <number> [number is timeout in ms (1000ms is 1sec!), default 2000, 0 means discard immediately]
 -  **$ActionQueueTimeoutShutdown** <number> [number is timeout in ms (1000ms is 1sec!), default 0 (indefinite)]
 -  **$ActionQueueWorkerTimeoutThreadShutdown** <number> [number is timeout